Runaway Traveller

 Referral/points programs

-Saily uses a nice and simple 5-for-5.
+Saily uses a simple 5-for-5.
 Refer a friend and they’ll get a $5 USD discount, and you’ll get $5 USD credit to use towards your next eSIM purchase.
-(My code is NAOMIO3998 for $5 off!)
+(My code is NAOMIO3998 for $5 off.)

 Airalo will give you $3 USD of credit for every friend you refer, and gives them $3 off their first purchase, too.
 The credit is called “Airmoney” and you can put it towards your next purchase.
-There’s also a tiered system for Silver vs. Gold users, which just means you’ll get a higher percentage of Airmoney cashback once you’ve spent over $70 USD on eSIMs — overly complicated and unnecessary, if you ask me.
 (Get $3 off your first Airalo eSIM.)
+This is my friend’s code because I don’t use Airalo anymore.

 Holafly and Airalo referral programs